Puhoi Egerländer Dialect

 Maureen Roase

-Maureen is an author who has written many books about Puhoi and the surrounding area.
+Maureen was born in 1933.
+She was an author who wrote many books about Puhoi and the surrounding area.
+And she was also bilingual.
+Unfortunately she too has since passed away.

 Jack Wenzlick